-- Multi-force shared services (MFSS)
+- Multi-force shared services (MFSS) ٠

 - Joint headquarters with Nottinghamshire Fire

-- Management of contracts to ensure value for money in the provision of core services used in operational policing
+- Management of contracts to ensure value for money in the provision of core services used in operational policing ٠

 - Arrangements for financial reporting

 - Securing financial resilience

-We are yet to complete our procedures in relation to the significant risks identified above as we require additional information from management.
+We are yet to complete our procedures in relation to the significant risks identified above.
 We will report on the matters on completion of the procedures.